What is GDPR?

-How does HCL handle PowerPack-related cross-border sharing and data jurisdictions?
+How does HCLTech handle PowerPack-related cross-border sharing and data jurisdictions?

 Please note that some of our PowerPack add-ons provide integration with third-party services.
 You are responsible for the provision of these third-party services, and our add-ons will communicate with them as instructed by you on setup.
 This could potentially include cross-border data transfers, and you are responsible for ensuring that the third parties processing your data are also compliant with GDPR.
 For example, MailChimp has detailed guidance within their Knowledge Base on how they are accomplishing this in relation to the EU-US Privacy Shield agreement.

-How does HCL process data in PowerPack add-ons?
+How does HCLTech process data in PowerPack add-ons?

 Whenever we need back-end processing on our PowerPack Cloud to deliver PowerPack functionality, we use services in the Microsoft Azure platform.
 This platform offers us a high standard of security and gives added benefits to ensure that appropriate technical security measures are in place to provide the utmost protection for your customer’s data.